glennj/exercism.io/julia/dnd-character/README.md

-# Dnd Character
+# D&D Character

-Welcome to Dnd Character on Exercism's Julia Track.
+Welcome to D&D Character on Exercism's Julia Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions